MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 The following sites are considered out-of-scope and excluded from an inactive site policy:

-- ownerless sites
+- ownerless site
-- OneDrive sites
+- OneDrive site
-- sites with retention policies applied
+- site with retention policies applied
+- site with any other compliance policies applied
+- locked site
+- site created by system users
+- app catalog site
+- root site
+- home site
+- tenant admin site

 ## Create an inactive site policy